ThrowTheSwitch/CMock/docs/CMock_Summary.md

   * default: *nil*

+* `:create_error_stubs`:
+  New users of CMock sometimes struggle with the concept that CMock is generating differently named interface functions for a mock depending on whether a function to be mocked has a return value or not (see description of the plugins *Expect*, *ExpectAnyArgs*, *Array*, *Ignore*, *IgnoreStateless* above).
+They are looking e.g. for a function `func_Expect()` while CMock generated the function `func_ExpectAndReturn()` instead.
+  This has proven to be a significant hurdle, because it is not easy to spot the slightly different named function within the generated mock.
+  Therefore since release v2.6.0 CMock is generating *both* functions per default, although one of them has only a "stub" functionality: it is aborting the testcase when called with a helpful error message pointing towards the correct function.

+  Experienced CMock users on the other hand might prefer the original behavior, where no additional error stubs are generated - e.g. to ensure code completion offers only "real" functionality of the mock.
+  In this case the option `:create_error_stubs` should be set to false.

+  * default: true

 * `:enforce_strict_ordering`:
   CMock always enforces the order that you call a particular function, so if you expect GrabNabber(int size) to be called three times, it